Opetushallitus/nginx-utils/README.md

 # Nginx Lua helpers for OPH

 lua/oph_block.lua
-* Checks CSRF: Blocks access if method type is "POST", "PUT", "DELETE", "PATCH" and "CSRF" cookie does not exist or does not have the same value as "X-CSRF" header
+* Checks CSRF: Blocks request if method type is something other than "GET", "HEAD" and "OPTIONS" and "CSRF" cookie does not exist or does not have the same value as "CSRF" header
+* Supports HTML forms
+    * CSRF is read from post parameter named "CSRF"
+    * CLIENTSUBSYSTEMCODE is sent as request header "clientSubSystemCode"
 * Adds CSRF cookie to response if missing
 * Sets ID header to request: All requests are uniquely identified

 lua/oph_log.lua
-* Samee as oph_block.lua but only logs errors.
+* Same as oph_block.lua but only logs errors.
 Does not block

 # Getting started